 This policy applies to all electronic data usage and storage by faculty, staff, students, researchers, or other users of information technology (IT) resources that connect to UAH networks, and/or store or transmit UAH data.

+This policy is not applicable to electronic data in possession of students that is for a UAH class assignment and which is (1) prepared by the student and (2) maintained on the student's own device.
+Students should note that such data may be covered by other policies, however.
+Moreover, once submitted for a class assignment, such data shall be treated by the University faculty and

+staff under appropriate law and be governed by this policy.

 All usage of the term data in this policy is in reference to electronic data.